Lysosomal Storage Disorders Support Society

 Video Credit: Osmosis

-Pompe Disease
+Pompe Disease in India

 How is Pompe disease diagnosed?

-Pompe disease treatment in India
+Treatment for Pompe disease in India

 Pompe is an inherited disorder caused by the buildup of a complex sugar called glycogen in the body’s cells.
 The accumulation of glycogen in certain organs and tissues, especially muscles, impairs their ability to function normally.